VAQ-137: Second squadron designated VAQ-137

 In 1995, Program Budget Decisions 752 and 753 detailed the establishment of 5 EA-6B squadrons to replace the USAF EF-111A Raven in fulfilling the Joint Electronic Attack role.
 The current VAQ-137 was the third of those five squadrons to be established.
 The second/current VAQ-137 was established on 1 October 1996 at NAS Whidbey Island, Washington.
 Upon reaching full operational capability, the squadron was assigned to carrier Air Wing One and deployed aboard USS George Washington.
 During the 1997 deployment to the Persian Gulf in support of Operation Southern Watch, the squadron achieved 91 combat missions, 275 combat hours, 618 flight hours, 230 arrested landings, and a 100% Operation Southern Watch sortie completion rate.
-In addition, the squadron operated the largest carrier based EA-6B squadron in history; eight aircraft deployed and seven flown back to NAS Whidbey Island.
 The squadron assimilated 3 additional aircraft, 12 aircrew, and 10 maintenance personnel to meet the increased JCS CONOPS requirements.
-At the conclusion of the deployment, VAQ-137 was awarded the Commander, Naval Air Forces Atlantic Fleet, Battle Efficiency Award for outstanding performance during 1997 and the semi-annual Safety “S” for the second half of 1997.
+At the conclusion of the deployment, VAQ-137 was awarded the Commander, Naval Air Forces Atlantic Fleet, Battle Efficiency Award for outstanding performance during 1997 and the semi-annual Safety "S" for the second half of 1997.

-In September 1999, the squadron deployed aboard USS John F. Kennedy while attached to Carrier Battle Group SIX (CCG-6) and Carrier Air Wing One (CVW-1).
-In addition to other exercises, the Rooks participated in the “Bright Star” exercise off the coast of Egypt.
+In September 1999, the squadron deployed aboard USS John F. Kennedy while attached to Carrier Battle Group SIX (CCG-6) and Carrier Air Wing One (CVW-1).In addition, the squadron operated the largest carrier based EA-6B squadron in history; eight aircraft deployed and seven flown back to NAS Whidbey Island.
+The squadron assimilated 3 additional aircraft, 12 aircrew, and 10 maintenance personnel to meet the increased JCS CONOPS requirements.
+In addition to other exercises, the Rooks participated in the "Bright Star" exercise off the coast of Egypt.
 The Rooks were both the first and last members of CVW-1 to fly missions in support of Operation Southern Watch combat sorties.